Buying Stocks in Asia: The Ultimate Guide

 Sure, entry barriers are usually a hassle and not very pleasant to deal with at all.
 This very reason is also why many investors decided to not invest in these markets from the beginning.
 Nonetheless, they’re a valuable ally if you’re willing to break them down.

-Now that we’ve covered how to trade stocks everywhere from Japan to Vietnam, you might be asking yourself: “how should I begin?”.
+Now that we’ve covered how to trade stocks in every country from Japan to Vietnam, you might be asking: what’s the first concrete step?

-Perhaps consider starting off with trading stocks in Asia through your normal broker at home, if you haven’t done so already.
+Perhaps consider starting off with trading stocks in Asia via your normal broker at home, if you haven’t done so already.

 Gaining general exposure to Asian markets through an ETF might be a good idea as well.
-If you’re based in the US or Europe, you can buy ETFs that focus on specific countries including Thailand, Malaysia, and the Philippines.
+If you’re based in either the US or Europe, consider an emerging market ETF that focuses on specific countries including Thailand, Malaysia, and the Philippines.

-A few examples of these exchange traded funds are iShares MSCI Indonesia ETF (NYSE:EIDO) and Vietnam Enterprise Investments Limited (LSE: VEIL).
+Several examples of these exchange traded funds include the iShares MSCI Indonesia ETF (NYSE:EIDO) and Vietnam Enterprise Investments Limited (LSE: VEIL).

 If you’re seeking further diversification into Asia’s frontier market stocks, you’ll probably need to book a plane ticket and fly to the specific country you want to trade in.

 Asia’s frontier market stock exchanges often only have a small selection of publicly listed companies.
-For example, there are exactly 8 stocks on the Cambodia Securities Exchange.
-You’ll meanwhile find 11 stocks in Laos and 218 on Mongolia.
+For example, you’ll find precisely 11 stocks listed on the Cambodia Securities Exchange.

 Skip the Next Western Recession